4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 In 2024, Amazon will continue to scale our human rights and environmental due diligence programs using systems that enable our businesses to get even more granular about their human rights risks—identifying business-specific priority issues and better targeting risk management actions most relevant to their sectors and activities.

 ![](_page_48_Picture_15.jpeg)

+**Figure Description:**
+I'll do my best to extract the data from the image and format it as Question-Answer pairs.

+**Figure Context:**
+This image is a table showing the performance of the GShad **Figure Data (Q&A):**
+Q: What is the size of the GShad
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the

+There is no data to transcribe or convert into a table.
+The image is empty and doesn't contain any data or charts.

 <span id="page-49-0"></span>